India’s industrial economy is being rewritten. We track every page.

 Coal generation fell 3% in 2025 — the first structural decline since 1973.
 We track REC, GEF (0.710 tCO₂/MWh), CCC trading on IEX and PXIL, and the RE transition.

-BF-BOF vs scrap-EAF economics, H₂-DRI investment case, CBAM compliance operations, the Green Steel Taxonomy (Gazette 763E), and India’s scrap landscape and EAF expansion opportunity.
+BF-BOF vs scrap-EAF economics, H₂-DRI investment case, CBAM compliance operations, the Green Steel Taxonomy (Gazette 763E), and India’s scrap landscape.

 Captive power plant emissions, Scope 2 CBAM exposure, plant-level GEI obligations from the Official Gazette, open access RE procurement, and the secondary aluminium cost advantage.